szobov/ros-opentelemetry/README.md

 from ros_opentelemetry_py import setup_tracer

-# somewhere on the start of your node
+# somewhere at the start of your node
 if __name__ == "__main__":
     # Expects environment variable OTLP_ENDPOINT set
     setup_tracer("robot_task_producer")